smhajnos/SheevBot/README.md

 2. A channel to log announcements in your subreddit.
 Every time you sticky a post the bot will post a link to the post in that channel.
 Note that by default this can take up to an hour to reduce unnecessary calls, since logging announcements is typically not time sensitive.
 3. A channel to dump the scoreboard report the bot can generate.
 This is a report meant to be run (manually) once a month that shows critical mod actions taken by your team during the previous month.

+## Test Subreddit
+1. Create a test subreddit to test settings and stuff before you go live.
+Make it the ONLY subreddit in the "subreddits" list in the `bot_config.json` until you are ready to go live.
+Also, put it in the "test_subreddit" field.

 ## Configuring the bot
-1. The `SheevCloud.json` file will have to be changed to suit your specific storage platform.
+1. The `SheevCloud.py` file will have to be changed to suit your specific storage platform.
 If you are hosting the bot locally, just replace the entire contents of each function with `pass`.
 2. In `bot_config.json`, EVERYTHING needs to be changed except for the two "freqency" variables.
 3. For each subreddit you are monitoring (including the test subreddit), create a wiki page called `sheevbot`.
 Make sure it is hidden/mod-only/unlisted.
 Take the contents of `sheevbot.wiki`, paste them into the wiki page, then change the values to match your subreddits flairs, desired responses, etc.